Rash and Skin Disorders

 Treatment includes oral medications, topical ointments and creams and phototherapy.

-Lupus is a long-term autoimmune disease that causes the immune system to attack health cells and tissues.
+Lupus is a long-term autoimmune disease that causes the immune system to attack healthy cells and tissues.
 It affects internal organs, joints and skin.
 People with lupus often have a butterfly-shaped rash on the nose and cheeks.
 There are four kinds of lupus: systemic lupus erythematosus (SLE), cutaneous lupus, drug-induced lupus and neonatal lupus.
 SLE is the most common kind.

 Lupus can affect anyone, but it most often occurs in women ages 15 to 44.
 Because lupus is an autoimmune disease, it affects the entire body.